 Water should be lowered about 12-18 inches below the skimmer for pools with mesh covers.
 For those using solid floating covers, water should be lowered to 3-6 inches below the skimmer.
 The water level should be about 4-6 inches below the lowest plumbing line, likely the water return line.

 Never completely empty all the water from a pool.
 Doing so will cause the soil beneath it to expand during a hard freeze, which can lift the whole pool out of the ground.
 Water helps prevent this, keeping the pool (and the earth) firmly in its place.

 Water left in pool equipment will expand and damage it if temperatures fall below 32?F. Drain plugs allow the water to empty easily.
 Ensuring pumps, filters, heaters and chlorinators are drained and blown dry will prevent cracking during freezing weather.
 It also protects the plumbing lines.

-Once drained, the cartridge filters or DE filter grids should receive a thorough cleaning.
+Once drained, the cartridge filters or DE filter grids should thoroughly be cleaned.
 If the pump and filter are small enough, store it indoors.
 If not, blow out any water with a pool winterizing blower.
-As an added safety measure to prevent pipes from bursting, add pool antifreeze.
+Add pool antifreeze as an added safety measure to prevent pipes from bursting.
 The plugs should be kept out.
 Put the plugs all together in the skimmer basket or other easy-to-find location for when they’re needed next spring.

 7. Covering the Pool

 Pool winterizing requires a different type of cover.
-Winter covers are more robust, in order to withstand the weight from ice and snow.
+Winter covers are more robust to withstand the weight from ice and snow.
 They also protect pets or people from falling through and into the water.
 Because of this, winter pool covers shouldn’t have holes or gaps and should fit tightly.